akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Can I hold her?"

-"Wait until she's dry.
+"Wait until she’s dry.
 She needs to know the hen first."

 They waited.
 The hen, satisfied her job was done, stood and walked away without looking back.
 The gosling cheeped once, turned to the hen, then turned back—toward Beatrice.

 "Now," mother said softly.
-"Now she's yours."
+"Now she’s yours."

 Beatrice lifted the gosling.
 It fit in one palm, warm and weightless.